-A sub-group analysis found that the Janssen drug provided consistent CV and renal protection across both subgroups when compared to the overall study population, reducing the risk of the composite of CV death, heart attack and stroke by 32% in the primary prevention group and 15% in the secondary prevention group, as well as end stage kidney disease by 31% and 33% in the primary and secondary prevention groups, respectively.
+A sub-group analysis found that the Janssen drug, distributed in the UK by Napp Pharmaceuticals, provided consistent CV and renal protection across both subgroups when compared to the overall study population.
+It reduced the risk of the composite of CV death, heart attack and stroke by 32% in the primary prevention group and 15% in the secondary prevention group, as well as end stage kidney disease by 31% and 33% in the primary and secondary prevention groups, respectively.

 The CREDENCE study is the first dedicated renal outcome trial evaluating renal and cardiovascular outcomes in people with type II diabetes mellitus and kidney disease with a sodium glucose co-transporter 2 (SGLT2) inhibitor.